AriFordsham/GHCWiki/partial-type-signatures.md

 ### Holes

-**NEW**: as suggested on the mailing list (by Austin Seipp, Richard Eisenberg, Edward Kmett, ...), it seems like a good idea to integrate this proposal with the [Holes](holes) proposal (not to be confused with TypedHoles, which actually occur in terms, whereas this proposal allows holes in types).
-Our idea is now the following.

 Previously, underscores in types were disallowed by GHC and Haskell 2010, so to remain backwards compatible, wildcards or 'holes in types'